h2oai/h2o-3/h2o-docs/src/product/getting-data-into-h2o.rst

 **Notes**:

  - ORC is available only if H2O is running as a Hadoop job.
- - Users can also import Hive files that are saved in ORC format.
+ - Users can also import Hive files that are saved in ORC format (experimental).
  - When doing a parallel data import into a cluster:

    - If the data is an unzipped csv file, H2O can do offset reads, so each node in your cluster can be directly reading its part of the csv file in parallel.